How to Get Your Freight Broker License

 Launching your freight brokering business is an exciting endeavor, yet one that requires thorough preparation.
-All potential brokers have to undergo a licensing procedure that ensures they are suitable for conducting the relevant professional activities.
+All potential brokers have to undergo a licensing procedure that ensures they are suitable for conducting relevant professional activities.

 Most of the steps are handled on federal level, though for some you need to work with state bodies as well.
-If you’re completely new to the field, you can start out with this absolute beginner guide.
+If you’re completely new to the field, you can start with this absolute beginner guide.

 The Federal Motor Carrier Safety Administration (FMCSA) is the authority that oversees the licensing and operations of freight professionals.
-It imposes a list of requirements that applicants have to fulfill in order to obtain the right to operate as a broker.
+It imposes a list of requirements that applicants have to fulfill to obtain the right to operate as a broker.
 Among them, one of the main criteria is to provide a security instrument in the amount of $75,000.
 It can be in the form of either a freight broker bond or a trust fund.

 There is no legal requirement for specific education in freight brokering.
-However, many budding brokers find it useful to complete freight brokering training in order to gather the basic knowhow of the industry.
+However, many budding brokers find it useful to complete freight brokering training in order to gather the basic know-how of the industry.

 To help you get started with your licensing, the main steps on how to get your freight broker license are outlined in the guide below.